jdc-cunningham/codeforkc--tagging-tracker/back-end/README.md

+## Local Dev
+You can use `npm run server` if you have `nodemon` installed to develop or just `node index.js` You should have it installed as it's part of the dependencies

 ## AWS S3
 You will need the `access_key_id` and `secret_access_key`, currently I own the bucket being used.
 The `access_key_id` and `secret_access_key` go inside the credentials file(no extension)
 These should be in your respective locations depending on platform(Windows or Linux):